w3c/wcag2ict/background-on-text-command-line-terminal-applications-and-interfaces.md

 Similarly, a text application screen magnifier would gain access to the matrix of character cells to magnify them or re-display them in a larger font.
 It would scan for screen refreshes and updates and then apply heuristics to what had changed in order to decide what sub-matrix of character cells should appear in a magnified view.
 It would also scan for inverse video and a moving text cursor to track text being input by the user (and might combine the text matrix scanning with scanning of the keyboard input to match user input to what is appearing on the screen).

-Applying WCAG 2 to text applications
+Applying WCAG 2 to Text Applications
 --------------------------------------

 To apply WCAG to text applications, it is necessary to apply the glossary terms [accessibility supported](#dfn-accessibility-supported) and [programmatically determined](#dfn-programmatically-determinable) in the context of how text applications are rendered and the history of assistive technologies that made them accessible.